 It used to be that researching what the “top things to do in Cartagena, Colombia” might include has been left to cruise ship excursion decision-makers, if at all.
 But things are changing: independent Cartagena travel is on the radar!

 Although in the past several years Cartagena tourism has seemingly exploded, many Americans are now just beginning to consider a visit.
-Part of this change has to do with pop culture exposure – a recent girls’ trip for the Real Housewives of New York, an episode of the late Anthony Bourdain’s “No Reservations,” and CNN Travel’s declaration that Cartagena is Colombia’s culinary capital.
+Part of this change has to do with pop culture exposure – a recent girls’ trip for the Real Housewives of New York, an episode of the late Anthony Bourdain’s “No Reservations,” and CNN Travel’s declaration that Cartagena is Colombia’s culinary capital, as well as a UNESCO world heritage site.

 It’s just ludicrous that this exists and everybody doesn’t want to live here.
 Cartagena is an easy introduction to what’s great about this country.
 This place is really something special.
 It’s just going to get bigger and bigger here.– Anthony Bourdain, Cartagena

 We certainly had many of the same feelings when we first considered a Cartagena, Colombia vacation.
 When we were planning, Cartagena was only one of the must see places in Colombia we put on our itinerary.
-But, as it turned out, our idyll there was the calm before a medical emergency in Colombia turned our life upside down.
+But, as it turned out, our idyll in South America was the calm before a medical emergency in Colombia turned our life upside down.

 Since then, we’ve told everyone we know they should consider Cartagena, which has some of the best things to do in Colombia for short and longer term visitors alike.
 If your cruise ship makes a stop in the port of Cartagena, consider yourself lucky.
-If you’re looking for an alternative to Mexico or a Caribbean island vacation, this is it.
+If you’re looking for an alternative to Mexico or a Caribbean island vacation, this is a popular place.

 Trips to Cartagena Colombia are quick and easy, with fast flights from Miami and other U.S. airports.
 Once you arrive, branded and boutique hotels in Cartagena are affordable.
 Restaurants, beaches and things to do in Cartagena will present a unique blend of cultures – from indigenous to Spanish to African with everything in between.